 Ensure you are contributing enough to meet any minimum requirements to receive a match from your employer.
 If you can, and it makes sense for your specific situation, you may want to take full advantage of your employer-based retirement plan by maxing it out each year.

-The maximum HSA contribution limits for 2023 are $3,850 for self-only coverage and $7,750 for family coverage.
-And individuals age 55 and over may contribute an extra $1,000 to their HSA.
+The maximum HSA contribution limits for 2024 are $4,150 for self-only coverage and $8,300 for family coverage.
+Individuals aged 55 and over may contribute an extra $1,000 to their HSA.

 When was the last time you updated your beneficiaries?
 If your marital status has changed or a new child has joined your family, you may need to account for these life changes.
-Your estate plan, retirement plan, investments, and life insurance are some of the most common areas where you may have designated a beneficiary.
+Your retirement plans and life insurance, whether individual or through your employer, are some of the most common areas where you may have designated a beneficiary.

-Often services like these are offered at discounted rates through your employers.
-So if you feel the growing need to protect your information, this can be a cost-effective way to try it out.
+Often, services like these are offered at discounted rates through your employer.
+If you feel the growing need to protect your information, this can be a cost-effective way to try it out.